JAShafin/SS2024_AES_Lab_GROUP_i/README.md

 # SS2024_AES_Lab_GROUP_i
+Hello,

-The lab and project of Advanced Embedded System Lab of group i
+This is about the lab and project of Advanced Embedded System Lab of group i

-In the branches, you can find the project smart grocery system. i uploded the final documentation and all the codes.
+In the branches, you can find the project smart grocery system and lab exercises.
+I uploded the final documentation and all the codes of projects and lab exercises.

-Thank you.
+Respectfully,
+Shafin